wavedrom/vcd-samples/README.md

-# vcd-samples
-sample VCD files

-view samles:
+View VCD file in the browser

 ## GitHub